-Some work have tried to directly predict the IoU between the detections and GT boxes to guide NMS procedure, and thus bridging the gap between classification and regression [25, 26, 23].
-IoU-Net [25] and IoU-uniform R-CNN [23] use an additional IoU prediction branch to evaluate the localization accuracy of the detections for the NMS process.
-Methods such as VFNet[27] and cleanliness scores [26] combine IoU with classification scores to select high-quality detections.
-There are some methods obtain credible classification confidence by uncertainty estimation, such as softer-NMS [28], Gaussian YOLOv3 [29].
+Some work have tried to directly predict the IoU between the detections and GT boxes to guide NMS procedure, and thus bridging the gap between classification and regression (Jiang et al., 2018; Li et al., 2020b; Zhu et al., 2021).
+IoU-Net (Jiang et al., 2018) and IoU-uniform R-CNN (Zhu et al., 2021) use an additional IoU prediction branch to evaluate the localization accuracy of the detections for the NMS process.
+Methods such as VFNet (Zhang et al., 2021a) and cleanliness scores (Li et al., 2020b) combine IoU with classification scores to select high-quality detections.
+There are some methods obtain credible classification confidence by uncertainty estimation, such as softer-NMS (He et al., 2018), Gaussian YOLOv3 (Choi et al., 2019).